-And now we’re being told that we don’t have the first clue about what it is we’re perceiving.
-There’s a subtle denigration at work here.
-If Lesson 2 concedes the creative power of our minds, Lesson 3 is candidly alerting us to the fact that we’re all but certain to misuse that power based on our inability to truly comprehend it.
+And now we’re being told that we don’t have the first clue about what we are perceiving.
+If lesson two nods at the creative potential of mind (which it does), then this lesson states without qualification that we are all but certain to misuse that power based on our inability to truly comprehend it.

 Together, the first three lessons are a call for humility.
 We don’t know what’s going on, much less how to make sense of it.
 Any “healing” or “clarity” we might perceive is more likely than not an error.
 It behooves us to avoid rushing to conclusions and judgments.

 This humility becomes the foundation of forgiveness, which is so central to the function of A Course in Miracles.
 More to the point, this humility is what enables us to accept a teacher or helper who is not our own self, as we understand that self.

 That is, when we don’t know, and we know that we don’t know, and we accept our not knowing, then we are less likely to resist the one who comes along and says “I can help.
 Here’s what we’ll do.”

 This helper, in ACIM terms, is the Holy Spirit – that part of our mind that recalls its unfractured, uncontaminated oneness with God, while simultaneously holding in awareness the confused and painful division that made an apparent separate self at war with God and Love.

 But note that at this early juncture of the ACIM workbook, we aren’t actually being called to study or partake of the metaphysics or mythos of the course.
 We aren’t being asked to indulge in complex theological ruminations.